Present position: Senior Lecturer, Department of Anthropology, University of Aberdeen.

 AHRC £25,000.
 Co-Investigator (PI Gordon Noble)

 This is an interdisciplinary community-centred research project on the past, present and future of one of north-east Scotland's most significant cultural and physical landmarks: the hill of Bennachie and its environs.
-The project facilitates public engagement with the region's landscape heritage and provides training and development opportunities for community research.
-Among my roles was leading oral history research on landscape memories and family connections with the hill.
+The project facilitated public engagement with the region's landscape heritage and provides training and development opportunities for community research.
+I led oral history research on landscape memories and family connections with the hill.
 Project website

 Exploring Environmental Change Through New Connections in Art and Anthropology (2010-12)